brighton-agency/refinerycms-domain-theming/readme.md

        }
     end

+This will use the "dog" theme for any request for dogs.com and "cats" for any requests for cats.com

-Other than that follow the regular Refinery Theming suggestions
+Other than that follow the regular Refinery Theming suggestions.

 ## Introduction